jon-jacky/Piety/editors/README.md

 by themselves for a simpler (but less convenient) editing experience; the sections above explain how.

 *pmacs* is still the *sked* line editor underneath.
-So you can eithercut and paste text within a single line (you can also cut from one line andpaste into another), or you can cut and paste one or more whole linesat a time.
-You cannot cut and paste beginning in the middle of oneline and ending in the middle of another line.
-We have notfound this to be a serious limitation and we have no plans to change this.Then name *pmacs* might mean 'Python emacs' but actually means 'poor emacs' or 'pathetic emacs'.
+So you can either cut and paste text within a single line (you can also cut from one line and paste into another), or you can cut and paste one or more whole lines at a time.
+You cannot cut and paste beginning in the middle of one line and ending in the middle of another line.
+We have not found this to be a serious limitation and we have no plans to change this.

+Then name *pmacs* might mean "Python emacs" but actually means "poor imitation of emacs".

 Revised Oct 2023